Elon, North Carolina

 Genesis 2:24 says, “That is why a man leaves his father and mother and is united to his wife, and they become ONE FLESH”.
 One flesh is a physical relationship.
 It is one flesh, not one spirit.
 It is not just a physical relationship; it is a sexual relationship.
 It is what happens during sex.
 The two become one.
 Marriage was designed to be a “one flesh” relationship.

 Many think that God is anti sex.
 They think that he does not want people to be happy.
 They think he wants to spoil all of the fun.
 They think he is a heavenly killjoy.
 People are trying to have some fun and God says “you can’t do this and you can’t do that”.
 Here is the shocker.
 God is the one who created sex.
 It was not created by the adult film industry.
 It wasn’t created by Hollywood.
-God created it.
+Romance was not created by Hallmark.
+It was created by God.

 There’s nothing wrong with sex.
 It is not sinful.
 It is not dirty.
 He created sex but He created it FOR MARRIAGE ONLY.
 Notice also it says a man is to cleave to his WIFE, not his girlfriend to be ONE FLESH.